How Old Is Too Old for Plastic Surgery?

 Things to Consider

-Older patients are at greater risk of suffering from conditions like diabetes, hypertension, and asthma.
-Your doctor may also ask about certain factors that might put you at increased risk, such as smoking and drinking.
+There are certain health risk factors to look out for.
+Older plastic surgery patients are at greater risk of suffering from conditions like diabetes, hypertension, and asthma after their surgical procedure.
+Your doctor may also ask about certain factors that might put you at increased risk during your plastic surgery, such as smoking and drinking.
 Your cardiovascular health may be taken into account, too.

 So long as your doctor deems you healthy and these concerns are properly managed, you are likely a viable candidate for plastic surgery.
-Before giving you the go ahead, though, be prepared for an assessment of the following details:
+Before giving you the go ahead for your plastic surgery, be prepared for an assessment of the following details:

 • Symptoms: Do you exhibit excessive signs of aging that only a surgical knife can repair?
 There are many different options available, from mild tweaks to complete facelifts.
 You might want to tackle your concerns surgically if your primary concern is deep lines and sagging jowls.